meganz/MEGAchat/src/asyncTestReadme.md

     * `test.done(tag)` (Only async tests)
       Same as `loop.done(tag)`
     * `test.cleanup = <void() function>`
-    Registers a cleanup function that will be run after the body of the test is completed, even if an error/exception occurred.
+    Registers a cleanup function that will be run after the body of the test is completed.
+This function is guaranteed to always execute after the test body completes, even if an error/exception occurred.
+This function is executed *before* the group's `afterEach` (if such is defined).
+An unhandled exception inside this function results in the test being marked as failed, with an error message stating that an exception has occurred in the cleanup function.

 ## Convenience macros
 There are a few convenience macros defined by the framework, and it's a good idea to include the public header of the